Seneca-ICTOER/OSM620v1/docs/Assignments/assignment1.md

 ### Purpose of Assignment 1

-In this assignment, you will provision a new Windows 11 “office laptop,” validate how it behaves **on premises** (HQ network) versus **remote** (over the Internet via VPN), and explain routing/DNS differences between the two scenarios.
+In this assignment, you will provision a new Windows 11 “office laptop,” validate how it behaves **on premises** (HQ Network) versus **remote** (over the Internet via VPN), and explain routing/DNS differences between the two scenarios.

 **Scenario Overview:** A new employee has been hired and you are in charge of onboarding them.
 This means provisioning a new company laptop for them to use for their work.

 	**Scenario 1 - On-Premises:** Your employee will be in the office with their new company laptop, physically connected to the internal network.
 	**Scenario 2 - Remote:** Your new employee also needs to work from home.
 Their remote work requires access to the company's internal network resources.

 **This is a technical assignment with a reflection component.** Your deliverable will be online inside a single PDF through Blackboard.
 (Check the *Submission* section at the end of this assignment.)